jgregori/Bb_rest_helper/README.md

 The Bb Rest Helper includes 4 classes to simpilfy common API operations.

-**1. Get_config.** This class is used to get configuration variables (url,key,secret)from an external configuration file in Json format.
+1. **Get_config.** This class is used to get configuration variables (url,key,secret)from an external configuration file in Json format.
 If you are             authenticating for more than one API (i.e. Learn and Collaborate) you will need separate configuration files (i.e. learn_config.json and collab_config.json).
-**2. Auth_Helper.** This class is used to get the token that then will be used in the API calls.
+2. **Auth_Helper.** This class is used to get the token that then will be used in the API calls.
 Provides different functions for the different APIs.
-**3. Bb_requests.** This class is used to simplify calls to the Blackboard Rest APIs.
+3. **Bb_requests.** This class is used to simplify calls to the Blackboard Rest APIs.
 Provides functions for GET, POST, PUT, PATCH and DELETE requests.
-**4. Bb_utils.** A set of convenience functions (printing, checking courses...), this will be extended over time.
+4. **Bb_utils.** A set of convenience functions (printing, checking courses...), this will be extended over time.

 # SETUP.

-**1. Register a new application** in the Blackboard developer portal (developer.blackboard.com), grab key, secret and application id.
+1. **Register a new application** in the Blackboard developer portal (developer.blackboard.com), grab key, secret and application id.
-**2. Configure the application in your Learn instance** ,you will need the application id and a user with the right permissions.
+2. **Configure the application in your Learn instance** ,you will need the application id and a user with the right permissions.
 DO NOT USE AN ADMIN USER!
-**3. Fill the configuration template (config.json).**
+3. **Fill the configuration template (config.json).**
-**4. OPTIONAL--> Create a python3 virtual environment.**
+4. **OPTIONAL--> Create a python3 virtual environment.**
-**5. Install dependencies via the requirement file.
+5. **Install dependencies via the requirement file.
 "Pip3 install requirements.txt".**
-**6. Make sure the Bb_rest_helper.py file is in the parent directory for your application.**
+6. **Make sure the Bb_rest_helper.py file is in the parent directory for your application.**

 # USAGE.